barecode/spring-petclinic/readme.md

 # Spring PetClinic Sample Application [![Build Status](https://travis-ci.org/spring-projects/spring-petclinic.png?branch=master)](https://travis-ci.org/spring-projects/spring-petclinic/)

+## About this fork
+This is a forked PetClinic repo demonstrates using Open Liberty with Spring Boot.
+Follow the instructions in [Demo-SpringOne2018.md].

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>